singhpri30/Weather-Dashboard/README.md

 ### This project has the following script features:
 * An event listener on-click that receives user input
 * 3 different API calls
-    * One in for current city forecast
+    * First one is for current city forecast
-    * Second id for UV index for current city forecast
+    * Second is for UV index for current city forecast
     * Third is for the 5-day forecast
 * The dynamically created elements to display current city and 5-day forecast using HTML, Bootstrap CSS framework, and jQuery
 * If/else statement to add the right color to UV index.